-Homework: Homework will be assigned online on MyMathLab.

-Tests: There will be a total of 3 exams in the class: 2 midterms and 1 final.
+- Homework: Homework will be assigned after almost every class.
+I will not collect all of your homework and grade each assignment.
+However, on quiz and exam days you need to bring all of your homeworks with you to class.
+I will collect 1 assignment on quiz days and 2 on exam days.
+Before you take the quiz or exam I will call one of these assignments at random and you will turn them in with your quiz or exam.
+This will count for 1 question on your quiz and 2 questions on your exam.
+I will not accept late homeworks.
+If you turn the wrong homework assignment, then you will receive a zero for that assignment.
+It is your responsibility to make sure that you are organized and turn in the correct homework assignment.
+The homework will be graded on a scale of 1-5 where 5 is a perfect score.
+I will be primarily grading the homework on effort and to give you feedback. - Tests: There will be a total of 4 exams in the class: 3 midterms and 1 final.
 I do not give make up exams, unless you provide me with documentation.
 For example, if you had to visit the emergency room, then I will ask for a doctor's note.
 If you miss an exam without a valid reason, then you will receive a zero for that exam.
-In the event this occurs, you will be permitted to replace the zero you received on one midterm exam by your next midterm (or final exam in the event you miss the second midterm) grade on a percentage equivalent basis.
+In the even this occurs, you will be permitted to replace the zero you received on one midterm exam by your next midterm (or final exam in the event you miss the third midterm) grade on a percentage equivalent basis.
+You can use scientific calculator for both the quizzes and exams.
+You are not allowed to use a graphing calculator.
 The final exam will be cumulative.
-Final Exam: The date of the final is exam is on Thursday August 6th.